jxnblk/rgx/README.md

 # Rgx

-React grid system – constraint-based responsive grid with no CSS and no media queries.
+React grid system – minimum width based responsive grid with no CSS and no media queries.

 ## About